nationalarchives/tdr-dev-documentation/manual/add-new-series.md

 If the transferring body is new, and has not done a transfer through TDR, then it will need to be added to Keycloak.

 Follow the instructions for adding a [new transferring body to Keycloak].

+This change should be deployed to all the TDR environments: integration, staging and production.

+The changes should be manually tested in integration first, then staging, before final deployment to production.

 [tdr-consignment-api-data]: https://github.com/nationalarchives/tdr-consignment-api-data
 [adding a migration script]: https://github.com/nationalarchives/tdr-consignment-api-data#adding-a-migration-script